obsidianmd/obsidian-help/en/Obsidian/iOS app.md

 If you choose not to use iCloud for a vault, then it will be stored in the sandboxed file system of the Obsidian app.
 The local vaults are accessible from any other apps that support picking a folder from the file system.
 As such, apps like Working Copy can be used to sync with Obsidian's local vaults.

-Be aware that if you choose to store your vault locally, they will be automatically deleted by iOS when you uninstall Obsidian's app.
+==Be aware that if you choose to store your vault locally, they will be automatically deleted by iOS when you uninstall Obsidian's app.==

 ## Sync